1004yeeun/marble-madness/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
-## Getting Started
+## ⭐️ Getting Started ⭐️

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you may set up your project locally.
 To get a local copy up and running follow these simple example steps.

 1. Install [XQuartx](http://xquartz.org/) and follow the installation instructions.
    * It may help to log out and log back in after installation.
 2. Download and unzip the [zip file](https://github.com/1004yeeun/marble-madness/archive/refs/heads/main.zip).

-### Note
+<b> ✏️ Note: </b> You may have to alter the directory for your Assets folder, accordingly depending on where you place your file, in the main.cpp file.

-You may have to alter the directory for your Assets folder, accordingly depending on where you place your file, in the main.cpp file.
+<br></br>

-### Installation with macOS on the Command Line
+### Installation with macOS on the Command Line 💻
 3. Change directories to the MarbleMadness folder, which should contain all 21 source files for this game as well as the MarbleMadness executable.
 ```sh
 cd /your/path/to/marble-madness-unzipped/MarbleMadness